Do you think you have done everything New Brunswick has to offer this summer?

 26. Shediac Market

-Famous for its festive and unique ambience, the Shediac Market is located at the center of the amazing Pascal-Poirier Park.
-Come discover a great selection of local products like ready-to-eat dishes, international flavours, arts and crafts.
+Famous for its festive and unique ambiance, the Shediac Market is located at the center of the amazing Pascal-Poirier Park.
+Come discover a great selection of local products like ready-to-eat dishes, international flavours, and arts and crafts.
 Each year, around 100 exhibitors from all over the region invite you to discover the local treasures.

 Details